 For all Cataract 2-Day Express trips, guests must be age 12+ at time of travel.
 There are no exceptions to this age limit.
 Youth should weigh no less than 75 lbs.
 There is no maximum age limit, but older guests will want to consider the physical nature of a wilderness river trip.

-For guests as young as age 5, our Southwest Sampler and Green River trips in Moab, Utah are excellent choices.
+For guests as young as age 5, our Southwest Sampler and Desolation Canyon trips in Moab, Utah are excellent choices.
 For guests who are at least age 9, our Grand Canyon 3 & 4-Day trips are age appropriate.
-Our Cataract Canyon 4-Day in July - Aug accommodates guests as young as age 10.
+Our Cataract Canyon 4-Day Rafting Trip in July - Aug accommodates guests as young as age 10.

 Guests should bring clothing items, toiletries, a refillable water bottle, and headlamp or flashlight in a soft-sided duffel bag, weighing 20 lbs or less.
 Weather and water temperatures will vary throughout the season, so being prepared for a variety of conditions is important.
 It is better to take something and not use it, than not have it and need it.
 Carefully following our packing list will assure that guests will be prepared.